nicholaswilde/recipes/docs/desserts/cooks-illustrated-lemon-bars.md

 other, with extra foil hanging over edges of pan.
 Push foil into corners and up sides of pan, smoothing foil flush to pan.

+!!! note

+    Do not use an aluminum pan because the acid from the lemon juice can react with the aluminum, leaving a metallic taste.

 ### Step 2

 Whisk all-purpose flour, granulated sugar, and salt together in bowl.
 Add melted unsalted butter and stir until